Signiant/json-formatter/README.md

 #### Configuration

-You can use `JSONFormatterConfig` provider to configure JOSN Formatter.
+You can use `JSONFormatterConfig` provider to configure JSON Formatter.

 Available configurations

 ##### Hover Preview
 * `hoverPreviewEnabled`: enable preview on hover
 * `hoverPreviewArrayCount`: number of array items to show in preview Any array larger than this number will be shown as `Array[XXX]` where `XXX` is length of the array.
 * `hoverPreviewFieldCount`: number of object properties to show for object preview.
 Any object with more properties that thin number will be truncated.

+#### JSON Parsing
+* `parseJSONValues`: attempt to parse stringified JSON values

 Example using configuration